Rakesh-Nagaraju/Pedestrian-Detection-using-Faster-RCNN-with-Repulsion-Loss/README.md

 ```sh
 sh startup.sh
 ```
-This will compile the required libraries in the lib folder and also download **PASCAL VOC dataset** in the dataset folder as well as download a pre-trained model in **data/pretrained_model** directory.
+This will compile the required libraries in the lib folder and also download a pre-trained model in **data/pretrained_model** directory and download **PASCAL VOC dataset** in data folder(if not just download Pascal VOC 2007 dataset from the internet and put in the folder named data).

 **NOTE:** The libraries in the current state are compiled for Nvidia Tesla K80 GPU.
 Change the CUDA_ARCH argument in `lib/make.sh` if you're using a different GPU.
 Refer this [link]([https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/)) for the correct architecture for your GPU.
 You can also refer the [CUDA WIKI]([https://en.wikipedia.org/wiki/CUDA#GPUs_supported](https://en.wikipedia.org/wiki/CUDA#GPUs_supported)) to get the correct architecture.